Medical expert of the article

 - Malignant lymphoma.

-- Malignant neurilemoma (Schwannoma).
+- Malignant neurilemoma (schwannoma).

 Complications and consequences

-Colon cancer metastases
+Colon cancer metastasis

-Metastasis occurs lymphogenous (30% of cases), hematogenous (50% of cases) and implantation (20% of cases).
+Metastasis occurs through lymphogenous (30% of cases), hematogenous (50% of cases) and implantation (20% of cases) routes.

 Hematogenous metastasis